ropensci/mcbette/paper.md

 ![](man/figures/alignment_joss.png)

-> Schematic figure of the DNA sequences of 4 hypothetical species.
+> Schematic figure of a DNA alignment of 4 hypothetical species.
 > Species are numbered 1 to 4.
 > Of each species, 40 nucleotides are known.
 > Cells with identical colors depict the same nucleotide.

 Nowadays, we know the DNA sequences of many species.
-With these genetic codes, we should be able to reconstruct the evolutionary history of all species.
+With these genetic codes, we are able to reconstruct the evolutionary history of all species.
 An evolutionary history is commonly depicted by a tree-like figure, called a phylogeny, or simply 'tree'.
-The field of phylogenetics aims to construct the 'best' phylogeny from the genetic codes of species.
+The field of phylogenetics aims to reconstruct the true phylogeny from the genetic codes of species.

+(that is, multiple
+DNA sequences arranged in such a way that most nucleotides are in the same relative position)

 ![](man/figures/combined.png)

 > phylogenetics in a nutshell: deriving the evolutionary history
 > of species (at the right) from their DNA sequences (at the left)

-Constructing a phylogeny, however, is non-trivial, due to the many ways to do so.
-A researcher needs to pick one model of how evolution works, for example, how DNA mutates, how mutations vary between different species and how frequent speciations and extinctions are.
-The problem is, that there are many models to pick from.
+Constructing a phylogeny from a DNA alignment, is non-trivial, as it requires the researcher to choose how to model the evolutionary process.
+This evolutionary model has many aspects, such as with which rates DNA nucleotides are substituted, how mutation rates vary between different species and how frequent speciations and extinctions are.

 ![](man/figures/mcbette_logo.png)

 > ``mcbette`` logo

-``mcbette`` is an R package that helps to pick the 'best' model.
-The 'best', in this context, is the model that is 'simple enough, but not simpler'.
-In more precise term, ``mcbette`` does a model comparison (hence the `mc` in its name) between multiple suggested evolutionary models and shows which one is best.
-The winner of this comparison is assumed to result in the best phylogenies (with the same definition of 'best').

-To go into more detail: ``mcbette`` estimates the marginal likelihood of an evolutionary model, from a given alignment.
-The marginal likelihood, also called 'evidence', is a measure of probability that the evolutionary model will result in the given alignment.
-Marginal likelihoods can be compared directly across models, as they have the same unit (that is, unitless), regardless of the complexity of the evolutionary model.
-Additionally, the marginal likelihood of models with more parameters are in a natural way penalized for being complex.
-In other words: the highest marginal likelihood will be found for models that are justifiably complex, instead of the model that has the most parameters.
+``mcbette`` is an R package that determines the model with the most evidence (aka marginal likelihood) for having generated the alignment, from a set of models.
+In other words, ``mcbette`` does a model comparison (hence `mc` in the name) to determine the most likely model (compensating for over-parameterisation) resulting in a model that is 'simple enough, but not simpler'.

 |site_model_name |clock_model_name |tree_prior_name | marg_log_lik| marg_log_lik_sd|    weight|
 |:---------------|:----------------|:---------------|------------:|---------------:|---------:|